biodiversity-cz/ELN-examples/README.md

 General points:
 * based on Docker, for simple CPU/RAM usage use ```docker stats```
-* http or self-signed certificates are a necessary limitation
+* http/self-signed certificates are a necessary limitation
+* SMTP (emails) and scheduled task/message queue (cron, Celery Beat etc.) ignored
 * if you run it on your own laptop, then the model call is https://localhost:8001; else if you run it on VM with IP address 192.168.xx.yy, then https://192.168.xx.yy:8001...
-* Stack contains passwords in plain text etc. - please think before run..
+* Stack contains passwords in plain text etc. - please think first, then act

 Commands:
 * run them inside the specific ELN folder
-* start ```docker compose up -d```
+* start ```docker compose up -d --build```
 * stop  ```docker compose down```
 * stop and delete data (of the specific ELN) ```docker compose down -v```.